webpack/webpack-dev-server/examples/client/trusted-types-overlay/README.md

 4. Restart the command and you should not see an overlay at all.
 In the console you should see the following error:

 ```
-Refused to create a TrustedTypePolicy named 'disallowed-policy' because it violates the following Content Security Policy directive: "trusted-types webpack overlay-policy".
+Refused to create a TrustedTypePolicy named 'disallowed-policy' because it violates the following Content Security Policy directive: "trusted-types webpack webpack#dev-overlay".
 ```